Vengeance (2003): Storylines

+Another match featured was Jamie Noble versus Billy Gunn in a singles match.
+Gunn made his return to WWE on the June 12 episode of SmackDown! defeating A-Train in a singles match.
+After the match, Torrie Wilson who was the special guest ring announcer begin an on-screen relationship with Gunn and became his valet.
+The two begin feuding with Noble and his girlfriend Nidia.
+On the July 10 episode of SmaackDown!, they defeated Nidia and Noble in a mixed tag team match.
+On the July 17 episode of SmackDown!, Noble tried to pay Wilson to spend the night with him causing Nidia to walk out on her boyfriend.
+This led to Noble losing his match that night to Ultimo Dragon after Torrie and Gunn distracted him.
+On the July 24 episode of SmackDown!, Gunn defeated Noble after using a swinging Rock Bottom like finisher.
+After the match, Noble demanded a rematch at Vengeance.
+Torrie accepted on behalf of Gunn and stipulated if Noble won she would sleep with him the following week on SmackDown!, which Noble agreed with much to Gunn's dismay.

+On the July 10 episode of SmackDown!, Billy Kidman and Rey Mysterio defeated Acolytes Protection Agency, The Basham Brothers and Full Blooded Italians in a fatal four-way match to become the #1 contenders for the WWE Tag Team Championship at Vengeance.

 Event

 Sunday Night Heat

-Before the event aired live on pay-per-view, Último Dragón faced Kanyon on Sunday Night Heat, one of WWE's secondary TV programs.
+Before the event aired live on pay-per-view, Último Dragón faced Kanyon on Sunday Night Heat, one of WWE's secondary television programs.
 Dragon won after a standing shiranui on Kanyon.

 Preliminary matches

 As the pay-per-view event began, Eddie Guerrero faced Chris Benoit for the vacant United States Championship.
 The match was contested evenly between both men, with both of them performing a variety of offensive maneuvers.
 Guerrero eventually gained the upper hand when Rhyno interfered in the match while the referee was unconscious, performing a Gore on Benoit.
 After this, Guerrero performed a Frog splash on Benoit to win the title.

 In the next match, Billy Gunn (with Torrie Wilson) faced Jamie Noble (with Nidia).
 If Noble won, he'd get to sleep with Torrie.
 During the match, Noble performed a DDT from the top turnbuckle on Gunn and went for a cover, but Nidia interfered and placed Gunn's foot on the rope.
 Noble then angrily confronted Nidia.
 Torrie attempted to slap him, but he instead kissed her.
 After this, Nidia and Torrie both slapped Noble.
 Noble returned to the inside of the ring, only to be tripped by Torrie.
 While confronting her, Gunn attempted a Gunnslinger but Noble pushed him into Torrie.
 Noble then rolled-up on Gunn to win.